 - Check the snow shovels, ice scrapers for both the car(s) and the driveway/walkway to your house.
 It’s important to have them ready to go should a major freeze or snowfall happen.
 Make sure they are in good condition, especially the car scraper, so that you always have it ready to go and make your drive safe.

 - Stock up on ice melt salt bags, it makes it easier to have one or two handy in the garage for the first freezing rain storm.

 - Make sure your snow blower is ready to go.
-Get it serviced if it hasn’t been in awhile.
+Get it serviced if it has been a long while since the last service.

 - Buy or re-stock your home and car emergency preparedness kits.
 Check the CAA Ottawa Saftey Kit checklist .

-Last but not least, the one other thing to get ready, would be to getting the snow tires out of storage and have those ready to go cause you just never know when our weather can change.
+Last but not least, the one other thing you need to get ready would be to get the snow tires out of storage and have those ready to go because you just never know when our Ottawa weather can change.
 We all know that we can go to sleep one night with mild sunny weather and wake up to the brutal cold and drudging snow and ice the next morning.

 Before winter comes don’t forget to enjoy some beautiful walks around Ottawa.
-All the fall colours and the fresh air are precious to us before our hibernating months of brutal colds and deep freezes.
+All the fall colours and the fresh air are precious to us before the hibernating months of brutal cold and deep freezing temperatures.
 Get out to Dow’s Lake, Hog’s Back, Rockcliffe Park, and all the other beautiful things to do in Ottawa and enjoy.

 This post was originally published on September 24, 2017 @ 07:00